 The Wellbeing Framework for Schools equips schools and their communities to support students at each stage of their development and to do this through quality teaching, learning and engagement.
 Road safety education sits within:

 Thrive: Road safety education, driver education and training.

-Schools contribute to students' knowledge, skills and understanding of being a road user who is personally and socially responsible.
+Schools contribute to students' knowledge, skills and understanding of being a personally and socially responsible road user.